nhulston/phase4-final/README.md

 ## How to run
-Make sure you have react, express, and mysql installed
+Make sure you have react, node, and mysql installed

 Starting the front end
 1. `cd client`